modmore/docs/en/05_SimpleCart/v2.x/03_Snippets/07_scFinishOrder.md

 Name of a chunk, or `@INLINE:` or `@FILE:` prefixed value that's used as an inline chunk, or file that's loaded.
 This will be shown when the order was created and paid properly.
 [Read more](../Frontend/Checkout/Thank_You).

+### orderPending

+Name of a chunk, or `@INLINE:` or `@FILE:` prefixed value for an inline chunk or file, which will be shown when an asynchronous payment is still pending confirmation.
+Defaults to the `scFinishOrderPending` chunk, which automatically refreshes the page every 5 seconds.

 ### placeholderPrefix

 Default: `order.`